Health Insurance for the Gig Economy

 - Purchasing an individual plan through a private company (like Cigna or Humana)

-- Purchasing short term health insurance through a leading website (like AgileHealthInsurance.com)
+- Purchasing short term medical insurance through a leading website (like AgileHealthInsurance.com)

 Each one of these comes with their own varying degrees of benefits.
 If you have serious pre-existing conditions, or you want a plan that includes all of the essential health benefits required by the ACA (e.g. maternity, mental health, etc), an ACA plan is likely the best option.
 You’ll have guaranteed coverage.
 If you don’t qualify for a subsidy, ACA plans can be more expensive, and there’s a limited time to sign up (aka the Open Enrollment Period).
 To check out your options, go to healthcare.gov.

-If you are on a tight budget and need to save money, short term health insurance is a good option to cover you in case of accidents and illnesses (as long as you have no pre-existing conditions).
+If you are on a tight budget and need to save money, short term medical insurance is a good option to cover you in case of accidents and illnesses (as long as you have no pre-existing conditions).
 Best of all, this type of coverage is available to purchase year-round.

-Short term health insurance used to only consist of three-month policies, but now, depending on where you live, you can stay covered for the whole year.
+Short term medical insurance used to only consist of three-month policies, but now, depending on where you live, you can stay covered for the whole year.
 Short term plans can be catered to your budget and keep you covered when you need it most (such as unforeseen illnesses, accidents or other major life events).